Variants of SARS-CoV-2: Other notable variants

 In March 2022, researchers reported SARS-CoV-2 variant recombinant viruses that contain elements of Delta and Omicron – Deltacron (also called "Deltamicron").
 Recombination occurs when a virus combines parts from a related virus with its genetic sequence as it assembles copies of itself.
 It is unclear whether Deltacron – which is not to be confused with "Deltacron" reported in January albeit the first detection was also in January – will be able to compete with Omicron and whether that would be detrimental to health.

-In July 2023, Professor Lawrence Young, a virologist at Warwick University announced a super mutated Delta variant from a swab of an Indonesian case with 113 unique mutations, with 37 affecting the spike protein.
+In July 2023, Lawrence Young, a virologist at Warwick University announced a super mutated Delta variant from a swab of an Indonesian case with 113 unique mutations, with 37 affecting the spike protein.

+Between November 2023 and July 2024, an extremely mutated cryptic variant was identified in New Jersey.
+This variant had the strongest ACE2 binding affinity out of any SARS-CoV-2 variant observed by far, had the most divergent spike protein profile observed to date, and it was also highly-resistant to every single antibody that researchers tested against it.
+The New Jersey cryptic variant had a sequence identity of just 80.6% compared to the ancestral Wuhan wildtype virus, the lowest observed in any COVID variant so far.
+The cryptic variant most likely originated from a B.1 lineage that predated the Omicron Variant, with the ancestral lineage circulating in 2021 or earlier, and it was unrelated to the B.1.1 lineage.
+This cryptic variant had 39 mutations in its spike protein's Receptor Binding Domain (RBD) compared to the Wuhan wildtype virus; only four of the spike mutations (R403K, S477N, V483del, and Y505H) were present in other COVID VOCs and VOIs.
+Notably, 13 of the remaining RBD mutations had been observed in other cryptic COVID variants, as identified by wastewater sequencing.
+Three of the novel RBD mutations, S477N, Q493L, and G496N, were identified as likely contributing to the cryptic variant's high ACE2 binding affinity, which was 11.4 times stronger than the ancestral Wuhan RBD.
+Despite the variant's advantages, it had not circulated since mid-2024, and was presumed to be extinct.

 Recombinant variants

 In 2022, the British government reported a number of recombinant variants of SARS-CoV-2.
 These recombinant lineages have been given the Pango lineage identifiers XD, XE, and XF.

 XE is a recombinant lineage of Pango lineages BA.1 and BA.2.
 As of March 2022 XE was believed to have a growth rate 9.8% greater than BA.2.